chiraghshah/House_Maintenance_System/README.md

 1. The website is desgined using the CodeIgniter MVC framework.
 2. The Controllers are under application/controllers, Models i.e. database queries are under application/models and all HTML frontend pages i.e. Views are in application/views.
 3. Here I am already making use of CleanZone Bootstrap theme.
 So all UI related changes can be made in JS/CSS.
 Therefore, usage of application, JS, CSS, images, system is as per user discretion.
 The main functionality files are under  application/models, application/controllers and application/views.
-4. A live version of this website running is at : https://chiragshah003.000webhostapp.com/ but currently is not available.
+4. A live version of this website was running at : https://chiragshah003.000webhostapp.com/ but currently is not available.

 #Snapshot: